cjalmeida/optim/blog/posts/jssp1.md

 amounts of computing power.
 Our job shop scheduling in one example of an *NP problem*.
 But we can still solve to optimality such problems if they're not too large.
-Increases in computing power and clever techniques have been pushing the limit of what's "solvable", and nowadays at BCG Gamma we are able to solve quite real-world instances that are quite large.
+Increases in computing power and clever techniques have been pushing the limit of what's "solvable", and nowadays at BCG GAMMA we are able to solve quite real-world instances that are quite large.

 However, cases it's not rare to find cases when finding an exact optimal solution is